Signs of a mice Infestation in House

 4. Storage Rooms and Closets

 If you have boxes or clothing stored, mice may use these materials to build nests.
 Look for chewed items and droppings in these areas.
+Health Risks Associated with Mice Infestation Mice are not only a nuisance but can also pose significant health risks.
+They carry diseases and parasites, which can be transmitted to humans:

 1. Disease Transmission